g-lalevee/Apigee-GCP-Services/README.md

 3. Deploy this proxy<BR>Deploy proxy in **apiproxy** folder.

 4. Create GCP Service Accounts<BR>To authorize Apigee to use Google Cloud BigQuery and PubSub, you must first:
-    - Create a service account in Google Cloud and assign it the necessary roles to access your BigQuery dataset and publish a message into a PubSub topic.
+    - Create 3 service accounts in Google Cloud and assign it the necessary roles to access your BigQuery dataset, your Firestore collection and publish a message into a PubSub topic (see [Understanding GCP roles](https://cloud.google.com/iam/docs/understanding-roles)).
-    - Create and download the 2 json keys for the service accounts
+    - Create and download the 3 json keys for the 3 service accounts

-5. Configure GCP Services (BigQuery and PubSub)<BR>If needed, in your GCP project, create a BigQuery table and PubSub topic to be able to use this proxy.
+5. Configure GCP Services (BigQuery, Cloud Firestore in Native mode and PubSub)<BR>If needed, in your GCP project, create a BigQuery table, a Firestore Collection and a PubSub topic to be able to use this proxy.

-6. Upload your 2 GCP Service Account JSON files content into KVM Entries<BR>If you use Apigee X/hybrid, you can create a KVM using the following command
+6. Upload your 3 GCP Service Account JSON files content into KVM Entries<BR>If you use Apigee X/hybrid, you can create a KVM using the following command

 ```sh
 export TOKEN=$(gcloud auth print-access-token)